G-Core/gcore-videoplayer-js/packages/player/docs/api/player.skiptime.md

 ## SkipTime class

+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

-The plugin adds skip controls to the media control UI.
+PLUGIN that adds skip controls to the media control UI.

 **Signature:**